 Common side effects of Tobrex Eye Ointment (tobramycin) may include:

 eye itching or redness; mild burning, stinging, or irritation; itchy or puffy eyelids; blurred vision; or your eyes may be more sensitive to light.

 The above side effects should not alarm you.

 Serious side effects of Tobrex Eye Ointment (tobramycin) may include:

 severe burning, stinging, or irritation after using this medicine; or eye swelling, redness, severe discomfort, crusting or drainage (may be signs of infection).

 If you have any of the above side effects or, contact your doctor right away.

 Please note this is not a complete list of side effects.
 Not everyone experiences side effects; they are not guaranteed.
 If you do have side effects and they become unmanageable, consult your doctor about alternate medications.

 Tobramycin is derived from Streptomyces tenebrarius, a type of bacterium, to form an aminoglycoside antibiotic.
-It is sold by the brand-name Tobrex Eye Ointment and contains 0.30% of Tobramycin.
+It is sold under the brand-name Tobrex Eye Ointment and contains 0.30% of Tobramycin.
 It is administered directly to the eye, usually 2-3 times per day or as directed by your doctor.
 This medication is available at My Drug Center as both the brand and generic product to those with a valid prescription.

 Since Tobramycin is an ophthalmic antibiotic, it is used for bacterial infections of the eye to help improve the healing process.
 Antibiotics are drugs which can slow or stop the growth of bacteria.
 This particular antibiotic is most effective against Pseudomonas, a common genus of bacteria, and gram-negative infections.
 Pink eye is one example of a bacterial infection which can be treated with Tobramycin (Tobrex Eye Ointment).